Brandawg93/Pi-Hole-Monitoring/README.md

 ## Prerequisites ##
 - You need a working copy of Pi-Hole with its `pihole-FTL.db` file located at `/etc/pihole/` (i.e. this doesn't work out-of-the-box with Pi-Hole Docker containers or special installations).
 If your Pi-Hole instance is not located there, simply change [this line of code](https://github.com/Brandawg93/Pi-Hole-Monitoring/blob/master/docker-compose.yml#L16) to point to the folder that contains `pihole-FTL.db`.

+## Known Issues ##
+This project was developed on raspbian buster.
+As such, issues may arise when running this on anything else.
+See [this issue](https://github.com/Brandawg93/Pi-Hole-Monitoring/issues/3#issuecomment-568185900) for more details.

 ## Instructions ##
 (If you have already installed docker-compose skip to step 7.)